22 Brown Types of Caterpillars

 The Pearl Crescent Caterpillar, also known as the Phyciodes tharos, is a small caterpillar that feeds on different asters.

-These brown types of caterpillars are known for their distinct brownish-gray body with yellow spots and stripes on its back.
+These brown caterpillars are known for their distinct brownish-gray bodies with yellow spots and stripes on the back.

 The caterpillar grows up to 1 inch long and is often found in meadows, open woodlands, and along roadsides.